 - Emphasize the process over the product

 STEM is about problem solving, and we should focus on helping students become better problem solvers.
-This means explicitly teaching students strategies for solving problems, assessing students’ problem solving skills, and giving specific feedback around their attempts at problem solving.
-An engineering design process rubric can help you and your students focus on the problem solving process.
+This means explicitly teaching students strategies for solving problems, assessing students’ problem-solving skills, and giving specific feedback on their attempts at problem-solving.
+An engineering design process rubric can help you and your students focus on the problem-solving process.

 - Practice with smaller low-stakes challenges

 Jumping into a big weeks-long STEM project right off the bat is intimidating.
-Instead try to plan a few small, simple challenges at the beginning of your course.
+Instead try to plan a few small, simple STEM challenges at the beginning of your course (Get started with this free “What is engineering?” lesson plan and STEM challenge!).
 It doesn’t feel as stressful when a prototype you’ve only been working on for 10 minutes fails.
 This will also give you an opportunity to see which of your students may struggle with fear of failure and allow you to do some coaching around perseverance.
 This leads me to tip #3.

 - Talk about perseverance